 This doesn’t mean that using L-tyrosine will necessarily improve your thyroid function, but it’s certainly worth considering if you have thyroid problems.

 While L-tyrosine hasn’t been well studied in the thyroid arena, it has been studied in the stress arena.

-There are several studies which show that using L-tyrosine may actually help reduce the negative consequences of stress on the body.
+There are several studies that show that using L-tyrosine may actually help reduce the negative consequences of stress on the body.

 We can attempt to figure out why this happens through some basic physiology…